How I Align Contents in Neovim

 Limitations

-• The filter is global.
-All changes apply to the filtered columns no matter when the filter is applied.
-So if we want to align the columns in 3 ways, we have to go through the process 3 times.
+filteris global.
+All changes apply to thefiltered columns no matter when thefilteris applied.
+So if we want to align the columns in 3 ways, we have to go through the process 3 times. - It is not perfect for Markdown table formatting.
+Here I just use it to demonstrate what we can do.
+Consider using marksman for better Markdown formatting.